pothos-dev/zeno/README.md

 The usual workaround is to define a `message` that starts an asynchronous operation, and then another message that updates the Store when the operation completes.

-Zeno implements the [Thunk](https://github.com/reduxjs/redux-thunk) pattern, where you can return a function from `messageHandler` that has access to the **store instance** and can synchronously or asynchronously dispatch new `messages`:
+Zeno implements the [Thunk](https://github.com/reduxjs/redux-thunk) pattern, where you can return a function from `messageHandler` that has access to the `StoreInstance` and can synchronously or asynchronously dispatch new `messages`:

-Alternatively, the **store instance** is passed as the third parameter to each `messageHandler` and can be used in the same way.
+Alternatively, the `StoreInstance` is passed as the third parameter to each `messageHandler` and can be used in the same way.

 See this example: